Here’s our most frequently asked questions. If you can’t find the answer here just get in touch with us.

 • These tours aren't your standard calm water tourist boat cruise – it's an open ocean adventure activity, and we may encounter a variety of ocean / weather conditions on any given tour.

-We’re out on the water for a long time (9 to 10 hours), about 40kms offshore, and depending on the day it could be relatively calm conditions, or, right through to some pretty windy and choppy conditions.
-Generally the most we go out in is about 20 knot winds and 2.5 meter swells but this depends on a number of factors for each trip, and may be more or less than this, depending on the day.
-We sometimes cancel tours due to adverse conditions – we still go if it’s raining.
+We’re out on the water for a long time (9 to 10 hours), about 40kms offshore, and depending on the day it could be relatively calm conditions, or, right through to some pretty windy and choppy conditions (up to around about 15-20 knot winds and 2-2.5 metre swells but this depends on a number of factors for each trip, and may be more or less than this, depending on the day).
+We sometimes cancel tours due to adverse conditions – we still generally go if it’s raining.

-It’s worth noting that strong wind is great for the seabirds as they are really active and soaring around which is always marvellous to watch.
+It’s worth noting that stronger wind is great for the seabirds as they are really active and soaring around which is always marvellous to watch.

 • In general the tours are suitable for most people, as long as you are stable on your feet, are able to move around the boat unassisted, and have a good general fitness.

-These tours are an open ocean adventure activity (approx 40km offshore) and due to the boat being an unstable platform that is moving around from the wind and swell there are some exceptions though to who can be onboard, so these tours are not suitable for:
+These tours are an open ocean adventure activity (approx 40km offshore) and you will be on a boat (which can be an unstable platform) for the duration of the activity, and may be moving around to varying amounts depending on the size of the wind and swell.
+Due to this there are some exceptions to who can be onboard ... so these tours are not suitable for:

 – people with serious back or neck problems.